SuHui03/guanchengWan.github.io/_pages/about.md

 - *2024.05:* I serve as a reviewer for NeurIPS'24.

+- *2024.05:* Our survey about Graph Neural Networks in Epidemic Modeling is accepted.
+See you in Barcelona!

 - *2024.05:* ✨✨✨ Very happy that my paper was accepted by <strong>ICML 2024 </strong>.
 See you in Austria!

 - *2024.04:* 🚀🚀🚀 Explore our pre-print: a deep look at using Graph Neural Networks in Epidemic Modeling.
 Check our collected [paper list](https://github.com/Emory-Melody/awesome-epidemic-modeling-papers).